5th Cavalry Regiment: Greely Expedition

-Main article: Lady Franklin Bay Expedition

 As the Indian Wars continued, an officer of the 5th Cavalry Regiment, Lieutenant Adolphus Washington Greely, who had overseen the construction of some 2,000 miles of telegraph lines in Texas, Montana, and the Dakota Territories, was selected to lead an exploratory expedition to the Arctic.
 On 7 July 1881, Greely and his men left St. John's, Newfoundland, and arrived at Lady Franklin Bay on 26 August, where they established Fort Conger on Ellesmere Island, Canada, just across the narrow strait from the northwest tip of Greenland.
 During their tenure at Fort Conger, Greely and his men explored regions closer to the North Pole than anyone had previously gone.
 Although they were able to acquire much needed scientific data about arctic weather conditions which was used by later arctic explorers, the expedition lost all but 7 men out of the original 25 members of the party.
 The rest had succumbed to starvation, hypothermia, and drowning, and one man, Private Henry, had been shot on Greely's order for repeated theft of food rations.
 The survivors were eventually rescued by a Naval relief effort under Cdr.
 Winfield Scott Schley on 22 June 1884.